-Release Feature Feature Information Cisco IOS XE Fuji 16.9.2 SISF-Based Device-Tracking This feature was introduced.
+Release Feature Feature Information Cisco IOS XE Everest 16.5.1a SISF-Based Device-Tracking This feature was introduced.
 SISF-Based Device-Tracking tracks the presence, location, and movement of end-nodes in the network.
 The feature snoops traffic received by the switch, extracts device identity (MAC and IP address), and stores them in a binding table.
 Other features (called device tracking clients) depend on the accuracy of this information to operate properly.
 Both IPv4 and IPv6 are supported.
 SISF-based device-tracking is disabled by default.
+Cisco IOS XE Everest 16.6.1 Option to change parameters of DT_PROGRAMMATIC Starting with this release, you can change certain settings of the programmatically created device tracking policy: DT_PROGRAMMATIC, in the device tracking configuration mode (config-device-tracking)).
+Cisco IOS XE Fuji 16.9.1 Policy priority Additional device tracking clients Change for programmatically created policies Support for policy priority was introduced.
+Priority is determined by how the policy is created.
+A manually created policy has the highest priority.
+This enables you to apply policy settings that are different from policies that are generated programmatically.
+More device tracking client features were introduced.
+The programmatic policy created by each device tracking client differs.
+The option to change the parameters of any programmatic policy was deprecated.
 Cisco IOS XE Amsterdam 17.3.1 Interface template The option to enable SISF-Based Device-Tracking by using an interface template was introduced.
 You can add the device-tracking policy policy_name global configuration command to a template and apply it to multiple targets.

-Release Feature Feature Information Cisco IOS XE Bengaluru 17.6.1 Change in address count limit parameter Address count limits are ignored when the security-level parameter is glean .
+Cisco IOS XE Bengaluru 17.6.1 Change in address count limit parameter Address count limits are ignored when the security-level parameter is glean .
 Cisco IOS XE Cupertino 17.7.1 Treatment of IPv4 and IPv6 packets ARP Protection Treatment of IPv4 and IPv6 packets: When the security-level parameter is guard , IPv4 and IPv6 packets entering the network, are treated the same way.
 Both are stopped for the duration of the verification process.
 ARP Protection: Support for the prevention of IPv4 spoofing was introduced (Detection and reporting of IPv4 spoofing is supported since the introductory release of SISF).
-Cisco IOS XE Cupertino 17.9.1 SISF-Based Device Tracking This feature was implemented on C9200CX-12P-2X2G, C9200CX-8P-2X2G, and C9200CX-12T-2X2G models of the Cisco Catalyst 9200CX Series Switches, which were introduced in this release.